Nursing (Children's) - MSc

 In your second year you build on your experience and develop your skills in caring for patients with higher acuity requirements using clinical reasoning skills.
 You will develop leadership skills in practice, take on more responsibility and leadership in preparation for your professional transition from student nurse to registered professional.
 You will be prepared to manage complex nursing care to enhance the safety and quality of the patient experience.
 You will complete your dissertation project demonstrating the detailed application and findings of your study.

-The list of modules below are offered in the 2020/21 academic year.
-We expect to offer the same modules in the future but this may change due to staff availability.
+The list of modules are indicative and we expect to offer the same modules, however this may change due to staff availability.
 If the modules change we will inform you during the admissions process.

 Nursing Care in Context and Health Promotion